 Your Luton sales pipeline tracks deals, but the airport relationships that pay the bills live in nobody's CRM

-A custom CRM for a Luton airport-services, logistics, or professional-services firm runs £45,000 to £110,000 over 4 to 7 months.
+A custom CRM (Customer Relationship Management) for a Luton airport-services, logistics, or professional-services firm runs £45,000 to £110,000 over 4 to 7 months.
 Salesforce, HubSpot, and Zoho are built around a linear deal pipeline that closes once.
 Your real relationships at London Luton aren't deals, they're recurring contracted accounts, framework rates, charter operators who appear three times a year, and automotive-supply customers tied to call-off volumes.
 A custom CRM models the account, the contract, the rate card, and the actual service volumes together, so an account manager sees a charter operator's last-minute pattern instead of a stale 'closed-won' from eighteen months ago.

 You rolled out HubSpot to bring order to sales, and for chasing new logos it works.
 But most revenue at a Luton handler or logistics firm comes from accounts you already won, billed on framework rates and measured in turnarounds or pallets moved, not in deals that close.
 The CRM shows a flat list of companies with a 'won' stage and tells you nothing about whether a contracted operator's volumes are slipping this quarter.